The Downplay of a Key Condition

 A cognitive tool to assess over-functioning and reduce guilt.

-- Scenario: A friend is depressed and not working.
+Scenario: A friend is depressed and not working.

-- Distorted View: “If I don’t call them every day, they will collapse.
+Distorted view: “If I don’t call them every day, they will collapse.
 It’s my fault they are sad.”
-(You take 90% responsibility).
+(You take 90% responsibility.)

-- Friend’s Brain Chemistry/Genetics: 40%
+- Friend’s brain chemistry and genetics: 40%

-- Friend’s Choices/Habits: 30%
+- Friend’s choices and habits: 30%

-- Economic Environment: 20%
+- Economic and environmental factors: 20%

-- Your Support: 10%
+- Your support: 10%

-Decision Tree: Support vs. Enabling
+Decision Tree: Support vs Enabling

-1. Is the crisis chronic/ongoing?
+1. Is the crisis chronic or acute?

-- Yes: Proceed to step 2.
+- Chronic: Proceed to step 2.

 2. Is the person taking active steps to solve it?